 Associate and senior associate employees at PricewaterhouseCoopers can take advantage of the company’s Student Loan Paydown program, which offers $1,200 a year up to six years.
 The global accounting and consulting firm claims its program can help reduce student debt and interest obligation by as much as $10,000 and shorten the loan payoff period by as many as three years.

-Finance company SoFi contributes $200 per month to help its employees pay off their student loans.
+Finance company SoFi has been contributing $200 per month to help its employees pay off their student loans since 2016.
 The company’s plan does not impose any yearly caps on what its employees can receive.

-Staples is one of the first large retail chains to offer student loan repayment as an employee perk.
-The program offers $100 per month for three years up to $3,600.
+Staples made waves in 2016 when it became one of the first large retail chains to offer student loan repayment as an employee benefit.
+The program pays $100 per month for three years up to $3,600.